damazz/HQCA/README.md

-# Hybrid Quantum Classical Algorithm for Quantum Chemistry Computation
+# Hybrid Quantum Classical Algorithms for Quantum Chemistry Computation
-# v 2.0
+# v 0.2.1
+# updated 10-05-2020
 # hqca

-In summary, this python module program is a compilation of relatively simple programs developed along the course of my doctoral studies under Prof. David A. Mazziotti at the University of Chicago to run different types of quantum chemistry calculations on a quantum computer.
+This python module program is a compilation of relatively simple programs developed along the course of my doctoral studies under Prof. David A. Mazziotti at the University of Chicago to run different types of quantum chemistry calculations on a quantum computer.

-Primarily, the focus is on approaches which incorporate reduced density matrix theory, either in the construction or error correction, and which only need to measure or utilize reduced system.
+Primarily, the focus is on approaches which incorporate reduced density matrix theory, either in the construction or error mitigation, and which only need to measure or utilize reduced system.
 Additionally, while there is the potential for moderate simulations, say of 6-, 8- or 10- qubit simulations, the code is not well optimized for large calculations, and is instead optimized around practical calculations of smaller systems at a high accuracy, and for method development.
-As such, many features which worked at one time, either have not been maintained or simply have morphed and changed into newer features.
+The programs are intended for use with the IBMQ systems.

+Additionally, the following theoretical ideas are included at some level:
+- Implementation of the quantum-ACSE method
+- Implentation of basic variational quantum eigensovlers (VQE)
+- Diffferent tomography schemes with options for grouping by cliques
+- Tapering qubit Hamiltonians and locating different symmetries
+- Construction of parity check matrices
+- Handling and construction of RDMs
+- A couple of error mitigation techniques, mostly based in post processing RDMs

+The test examples generally provide the suitable range of applications.

-The generic program includes the following structures, included in the core
+The generic program includes the following classes, included in the core
 module:
 - QuantumRun
 - Hamiltonian